 Strategic IT planning helps an organization progress from a nascent or emerging stage to a digitally mature stage on the digital maturity index, empowering them to become more adaptive to digital transformation.

-Deloitte’s report on Digital Maturity Index indicates a 38.5% increase in revenue and a 16.2 % upliftment in EBIT numbers when organizations become digitally mature and are able to optimize both the operational and strategic indices through digitalization.
+Deloitte’s report on Digital Maturity Index indicates a 38.5% increase in revenue and a 16.2 % upliftment in EBIT numbers when organizations become digitally mature and can optimize both the operational and strategic indices through digitalization.

 Digital tools help IT teams manage their IT strategy plans.
-Here are four of the best software tools to plan, execute, and manage IT strategy planning in 2022:
+Here are seven of the best software tools to plan, execute, and manage IT strategy planning in 2023:

 1. Cascade Strategy